danielsollondon/coreinfra/templates/readme.md

 Smallest number is the smallest capacity cluster.

-Copy the template, add your repositry and update the CLUSTERNAME.
+Copy the template, add your REPO, OWNER details and update the CLUSTERNAME.

 Raise a PR in main.tf.